joaovictortes/get_ocorrencias_api_rio/README.md

 **Install all packages listed on requirements.txt**

+**Download functions.py from the repository to a local base directory**

 **Build the deploy and schedule it to run every 20 minutes:**

 `prefect deploy .base/functions.py:ocorrencias_workflow --interval 1200`